Proposal writers are salespeople.

 Proposal writers should broaden our view of our role

-If we view ourselves as writers, and allow our organizations to view us that way, too, then we all tend to view RFPs more as writing projects to complete, administrative tasks to cross off someone’s to do list.
+If we view ourselves as technical writers, and allow our organizations to view us that way, too, then we all tend to view RFPs more as writing projects to complete, administrative tasks to cross off someone’s to do list.

-David Seibert is a professional salesperson, proposal trainer, author, writer, and business development consultant.
-He is the founder and president of The Seibert Group, a proposal consulting and training organization serving businesses that sell to other businesses, schools, and to state and local governments.
-You can contact him at David.Seibert@ProposalBestPractices.com.
+Dave is founder and president of The Seibert Group, a proposal consulting and training organization serving businesses that sell to other businesses, A/E/C firms, schools, and to state and local governments.
+Dave authored the popular proposal book, Proposal Best Practices, is active with the Association of Proposal Management Professionals (APMP), and is a member of the APMP Speakers Bureau.
+You can contact Dave at [email protected].